RubyLearning/blog/content/post/2015/07/23/62nd_Ruby_Core_Batch.md

 Registrations are now open for RubyLearning's *long-awaited and popular* Ruby programming course.
 This is an intensive, online course for *beginners* that helps you get started with **Ruby** programming.
-The course starts on **Saturday, 27th June 2015** and runs for seven weeks.
+The course starts on **Saturday, 9 August 2015** and runs for seven weeks.

 ## Course Fee and Discount